 Morse Micro's mission is to enable the multi-billion device IoT market with its low power Wi-Fi HaLow chips.

 Morse Micro was founded in 2016 by Michael De Nil and Andrew Terry.
-The company is headquartered in Sydney, NSW, Australia, with offices in China, India, the U.K. and the U.S..
+The company is headquartered in Sydney, NSW, Australia, with offices in UK, USA, China, Japan, Taiwan, India and Australia.